Listserv Acceptable Usage Policy

 January 3, 2012

-1. Messages posted to a Section listserve must related to the issues and business of the committee or entity for which the listserve was established.
+The Rules1.
+Messages posted to a Section listserv must related to the issues and business of the committee or entity for which the listserv was established.2.
+Do not post:

 - political messages that advocate a particular viewpoint, including links to articles and editorial pieces, unless they relate to a legal issue and the need to place it in context.
 While the line may seem difficult to discern, members need to be sensitive to the difference between informing members of issues affecting the rule of law and legal practice on the one hand, and postings that are more in the nature of political advocacy.